Home » Frugal Living » 15 Surprising Things Poor People Waste that Rich Do Not

 Small Savings

-Image Credit: Richard Villalonundefined Undefined from Getty Images.
+Image Credit: Richard Villalonundefined undefined from Getty Images.

 Poor people often think small savings don’t matter, but the rich know that every bit adds up over time.
 Skipping small savings habits leads to missed opportunities for financial growth.